 Another important context is the context of the paragraph or chapter

 In Matthew 24-25, Jesus is describing the end-time events of the seven-year Tribulation Period.
 In the midst of this detailed description, Jesus said, “he that shall endure unto the end the same shall be saved” (24:13).
 When this verse is lifted from its context, it is said to teach that a person must work to keep himself saved or he can lose his salvation.
-The context is not talking about spiritual salvation but physical deliverance.
+The context does not talk about spiritual salvation but physical deliverance.
+Jesus is describing the end-time events and specifically the Tribulation Period in Matthew 24.
 The persecuted believing Jew in the Tribulation who is not martyred by the Anti-Christ will physically be delivered from the Tribulation and enter alive into the Millennium.

 Each of the four rhetorical processes answers a question your audience is asking while you are preaching.

 After you read the verses in your main division, Explanation will answer your listener’s first question, "What do these verses mean?"
-There are at least four ways you can answer their question with variety.
+You can answer their question in at least four ways in various ways.

 Shaddix gives some good advice in preparing your explanation: “You still are only making notes as opposed to precisely organizing your material.
 Do not get bogged down just now in trying to find the exact wording you will use in your sermon.
 Simply note general ideas and thoughts that you will refine at a later point” (Power in the Pulpit, p.
 174).